 S4S boards with two ripped sides and two surfaced areas can be bought at Lowe’s or Home Depot, but there’s also a chance they are available at your local hardwood dealer and DIY stores.

 When Should You Buy S2S Lumber?

 Purchase S2S lumber or boards with two flat faces only if you have a jointer jig and table saw.
 An S2S lumber hardwood purchase requires producing a straight edge before ripping or cutting the bards to your desired size.

-Also, we only recommend S2S lumber if you can cut a straight edge with your jointer or planer.
+Also, I only recommend S2S lumber if you can cut a straight edge with your jointer or planer.
 Thus if you’re on a big project, it’s best to get your boards ripped straight to your dealer.